 In the name of Christ, the prince of peace.
 Amen.

-The Rev. Dr. Ellen Clark-King, Executive Pastor and Canon for Social Justice
+The Rev. Dr. Ellen Clark-King, Former Vice Dean and Canon for Social Justice

 A Prayer for DACA Dreamers